Frederic Bronson

 Frederic D. Bronson, Jr. (July 20, 1851 – March 29, 1900) was a prominent American lawyer during the Gilded Age in New York City.

 Early life

-Bronson was born on July 20, 1851 in New York City.
-He was the son of Frederic Bronson (1802–1868) and Charlotte (née Brinckerhoff) Bronson (1818–1861).
-He was the brother of Charlotte Troup Bronson, who married Egerton Leigh Winthrop, Louisa Bronson, who married Hollis Horatio Hunnewell, and Maria Bronson.
+Bronson was born on July 20, 1851, in New York City.
+He was the son of Frederic Bronson (1802–1868), and Charlotte (née Brinckerhoff) Bronson (1818–1861).
+He was the brother of Charlotte Troup Bronson, who married Egerton Leigh Winthrop, Louisa Bronson, who married H. H. Hunnewell Jr. the son of Paris and Boston merchant banker Horatio Hollis Hunnewell, and Maria Bronson.

 He was the paternal grandson of Isaac Bronson, and a member of the extended Bronson family, which was prominent in business and society, including his uncle, Dr. Oliver Bronson.
 His maternal grandparents were James Lefferts Brinckerhoff and Charlotte (née Troup) Brinckerhoff, daughter of Lt.
 Col. Robert Troup and Jannetje (née Goelet) Troup.
 His aunt Maria Lousia Brinckerhoff (1816–1866), was married to Robert Livingston Pell (1811–1880), a grandson of James Duane.

 Career

 Morris graduated from Columbia College in 1870, and later, Columbia Law School, in 1873.

 He was a director of the Savings Bank for Merchants' Clerks and the treasurer of the New York Life and Trust Company, which was founded by his grandfather, Isaac Bronson.
 He also served as a trustee of Columbia University from 1896 until his death in 1900.
 From his election in 1893 until his death, he was a manager of the Society for the Reformation of Juvenile Delinquents in the City of New York.